 - Follow-up resulting from WCSC’s participation in the 2015 review of the Canadian Transportation Actled by David Emerson, and subsequent consultations initiated by Minister Garneau and the House of Commons’ Senate.
 Relevant documents include:

 - Submission to the CTA Review Panel (December 2014)

 - Supplementary Information Submission to the CTA Review Panel (April 2015)

 - Formal Response to The Canada Transportation Act Review Report (June 2016)

 - Formal Response to Bill C-49 (July 2017)

-- WCSC Brief to the Standing Committee on Transportation, Infrastructure and Communities – September 12, 2017 (PDF – 763 KB)
+- Brief to the Standing Committee on Transportation, Infrastructure and Communities (September 2017)

 - Consultation on methodology for determining CN’s and CP’s Capital Structure under the Maximum Revenue Entitlement Program.
 In response to the Canadian Transportation Agency’s call for interested parties’ views on the methodology for determining the capital structure of Canadian National Railway Company (CN) and Canadian Pacific Railway Company (CP) for the determination of the cost of capital of the two Railway Companies, WCSC and the Forest Products Association of Canada (FPAC) made a joint submission.

-- Membership base increased to include 14 companies representing a diverse group of commodities (cement/aggregate/fly ash/asphalt, coal, forestry, metals, petroleum and sulphur).
+- Membership base increased to include 18 companies representing a diverse group of commodities (aggregate, asphalt, cement, concrete, coal, fly ash, forestry, petroleum, potash and sulphur).

-- Developed strategic partnership with Pulse Canada to collaborate on transportation issues of mutual interest.
+- Developed a Strategic Partnership in 2015) with Pulse Canada to collaborate on transportation issues of mutual interest.

 - Successfully developed relationships with key department and agency personnel to provide government with a one-window approach to engage in meaningful dialogue with multiple commodity sectors.